hackEns/VelibFxos/README.md

 ### Online website

-_There is no website yet...
-Soon._
+An hosted version is available at [https://velib.phyks.me/](https://velib.phyks.me/).

 ### How to use
 + [User guide](https://github.com/Phyks/VelibFxos/wiki/User-guide#welcome-to-the-user-guide) (*draft*).